Free Website Directory Submission for SEO: Does It Still Work in 2025?

 Today’s SEO landscape barely resembles that of the directory submission heyday.
 Google’s algorithms have evolved tremendously, becoming increasingly sophisticated at identifying valuable content and detecting manipulation attempts.

-According to Moz’s guide on SEO tactics, the impact of directory submissions has diminished significantly.
+According to Moz’s comprehensive guide on backlinks, the impact of directory submissions has diminished significantly.
 Their research suggests that the vast majority of general web directories pass minimal, if any, link equity.
 This shift reflects Google’s emphasis on quality, relevance, and user experience over raw link quantities.

 Another study tracked 100 local businesses that actively used directory submissions as part of their SEO strategy.
 The results showed that only submissions to major platforms like Google Business Profile, Yelp, and industry-specific directories correlated with ranking improvements for local search terms.